mkess-ivy/svncrwns-site-v2/_pages/Work.md

 - template: page-header-02
   block: page-header-02
   page-intro-title: Our Work
-  page-intro-text: We’re a modern partner to fashion, media & wellness brands.
+  page-intro-text: We’re a modern partner to retail, media & wellness brands.
 We use our skills to solve problems for organizations and personal brands by way of producing content (photo + film), websites and events.
-We’re a strategy & production company that creates cinematic stories for brands + products and we offer consulting to identify opportunities of growth + efficiency in business operations.
+We’re a brand management company that creates cinematic stories for brands + products and we offer consulting to identify opportunities of growth + efficiency in business operations.
 View our work&nbsp;below.
 - template: block-portfolio-grid
   block: portfolio-grid
 - template: block-read-more